 In my free time, I enjoy reading biographies and stories of historic leaders especially those in ancient history.

 The Courage To Believe Documentary is a dream come true.
-It has been my passion for the past year to travel across the globe with a video camera while inspiring our teenagers and young adults to believe in their God given talents.
+It has been my passion for the past year to travel across the globe with a video camera while inspiring our teenagers and young adults to believe in their God-given talents.
 I’ve conducted workshops and gave inspirational speeches for the past 2 years in Florida with many churches, schools of all levels, and organizations such as the Urban League and the Department of Juvenile Justice.
 Now, its time to inspire and encourage our nation with a one of a kind film!
 Join us and support this groundbreaking project, click here.

-“The Courage to Believe” by Kevin Dorival is the Subject of a Musically Dramatic Event at AARLCCBROWARD COUNTY, FL – On Saturday, January 5, 2013, young author Kevin Dorival shares the incredible story of his journey from the ghetto projects, up the corporate ladder, and into ‘the yacht’ in a book talk event held in the auditorium of the African-American Research Library and Cultural Center.
+BROWARD COUNTY, FL – On Saturday, January 5, 2013, young author Kevin Dorival shares the incredible story of his journey from the ghetto projects, up the corporate ladder, and into ‘the yacht’ in a book talk event held in the auditorium of the African-American Research Library and Cultural Center.
 The fun and the inspiration begin at 2 p.m. with a reception.
-And the show featuring musical acts and inspiring drama begins at 3 p.m.
-The sponsor for this event is the Dr. Martin Luther King, Jr. Celebration Committee, Inc. The author’s unique approach to his book signing will feature a short play, musical entertainment, raffle giveaways, and celebrity guests, and he notes that the event is generating a buzz on the popular social media sites.
-This is a free event for the community and appropriate for all ages.
-Click here to read more about the play & book signing…
+And the show featuring musical acts and the inspiring drama begins at 3 p.m.
+The sponsor for this event is the Dr. Martin Luther King, Jr. Celebration Committee, Inc.

 Champion Speech To Deerfield Beach High School Football Team